 Browse our Loop Pile Carpets

-- Combination of cut and loop pile yarns.
+Cut and Loop Pile/Patterns - combination of cut and loop pile yarns.
 This creates a wide variety of patterns.

 Browse our Patterned Loop Carpets

 The most versatile of all fibers, nylon provides excellent durability and flexibility.
 It is the most commonly used carpet fiber and can be found in a wide range of both cut pile and loop pile styles.
 Nylon also has great color flexibility and uniformity, and many yarn systems are exceptionally soft.
 Though not inherently stain resistant, most Shaw Floors carpet made with nylon feature stain-resistant treatment for protection against household spills and stains.

 Shaw Floors premium branded Anso® Nylon has a nearly 50 year history of innovation and quality.
 It offers leading-edge styling and outstanding performance and comes standard on our Caress, Color That Speaks to You and Foundations collections.
 Anso Nylon is also Cradle to Cradle® Silver Certified, meaning its design has been evaluated to assess its positive impact on both people and the environment.

 Polyester offers exceptional softness and color clarity and is naturally stain and fade resistant.